dubrod/MODX-GoogleSitemap0.9/README.md

 [[!GoogleSitemap0.9? &templates=`1,2,3`]]
 ```

-2. update the Template => TV Access for the override options
+2. update your Templates so they have TV Access to the GSM override options

 ## Roadmap 1.0